-By Dunia Zongwe, François Butedi and Phebe Mavungu Clément
+By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 François Butedi is a Congolese legal advisor and human rights defender with considerable experience in the courts of the DRC.
 The non-governmental organization (NGO) for which he works advised the government on several pieces of legislation and was actively involved in training and monitoring during the historic 2006 presidential and legislative elections in the DRC.
 He holds a law degree from the University of Kinshasa (2002) and completed his LL.M. in Human Rights and Constitutional Practice at the University of Pretoria in South Africa.
 He previously worked at the Lawyers’ Association of the Southern African Development Community and at the African Union.
 He is currently a Political and Analyst Officer at the United Nations Development Programme (UNDP) in Madagascar.
 He co-wrote this update in his personal capacity.

-Phebe Mavungu Clément is assistant lecturer at the University of Kinshasa where he obtained his first law degree.
+Phebe Mavungu Clément is a former lecturer at the University of Kinshasa where he obtained his first law degree.
 He has an LL.M. in Human Rights and Democratization in Africa from the Centre for Human Rights at the University of Pretoria.
-He is currently the Legal Officer at the Africa Regional Program of the International Commission of Jurists as well as a Ph.D. candidate at the Oliver Schreiner School of Law at the University of The Witwatersrand.
+He now works as Legal Counsel at the Pan-African Parliament.
+He co-wrote this update in his personal capacity.

 Table of Contents

 - 1. Historical Background